sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 ## 13 The Greenwood Boys

-The Greenwood Boys are a group of pop singers.
+The Greenwood Boys are <u>a group of</u> pop singers.
 At present, they are visiting all parts of the country.
 They will be arriving here tomorrow.
 They will be coming by train and most of the young people in the town will be meeting them at the station.
 Tomorrow evening they will be singing at the Workers' Club.
 The Greenwood Boys will be staying for five days.
-During this time, they will give five performances.
+During this time, they will give five performances(演出).
 As usual, the police will have a difficult time.
 They will be trying to keep order.
 It is always the same on these occasions.